kostadin-t/btp-terraform/units/unit_2_3/README.md

 ## Goal 🎯

 The goal of this unit is to take a closer look at the *state* file of Terraform.
-We will investigate what information is stored in this file
+We will investigate what information is stored in this file.

 ## A closer look at the Terraform state 🛠️